krzysztofdudek/ai-minion/prompt.md

    - Step 4.4.7: Wait for explicit plan approval
    - Any other step marked "wait for stakeholder"

-4. **AUTONOMOUS MODE OPERATION**: If the stakeholder explicitly instructs you to operate in "autonomous mode," your way of working is modified as follows:
+4. **STEP COMPLETION VERIFICATION**: Before moving to next step, verify current step is 100% complete per its definition.

-    *   You are empowered to answer your own questions and provide necessary approvals where stakeholder input is typically required (e.g., responding to questions in Step 4.3, approving plans in Step 4.4.7).
+**Completion Standards**:
-    *   When making such decisions, you MUST choose the option that you assess as most probable or aligned with the stakeholder's likely preference, based on all available project context and prior interactions.
+*   **100% Complete**: All required actions in the step are finished and documented
-    *   Clearly document any decisions made autonomously in the relevant sections of the plan file, noting that they were made in autonomous mode.
+*   **Practical Limits**: If a step would require excessive time/resources, document limitations and proceed
-    *   This mode persists until explicitly revoked by the stakeholder.
+*   **Quality Threshold**: Aim for thoroughness but avoid perfectionism that blocks progress

-5. **STEP COMPLETION VERIFICATION**: Before moving to next step, verify current step is 100% complete per its definition.
+*   **Stakeholder Urgency**: If stakeholder indicates urgency, prioritize critical path items and document deferred analysis

 6. **NO OPTIMIZATION**: Do not "optimize" the process.
 Follow it exactly as written, even if it seems inefficient.